m-bain/frozen-in-time/README.md

     Set `"load_checkpoint": "FULL_MODEL_PATH"` in the config file.
 You can now use different experiment params, such as num_frames, to do curriculum learning for example.

-###🗄 Pretrained Weights
+### 🗄 Pretrained Weights

  * [CC-3M+WebVid-2M, 4-frames, base_patch_16_224](https://www.robots.ox.ac.uk/~maxbain/frozen-in-time/models/cc-webvid2m-4f_stformer_b_16_224.pth.tar)

-###📚 Curriculum Learning on #frames
+### 📚 Curriculum Learning on #frames

 Curriculum learning on the number of frames in pretraining achieves similar performance with significant reduction in compute (both memory and training time).
-This is because model has higher throughput for fewer frames, as well as bigger batch size fitting  on the GPU.
+This is because model has higher throughput for fewer frames, as well as allowing a bigger batch size for the same gpu memory.

 Our best model was trained on 1-frame then finetuned on 4-frames on CC+WebVid2M.

-Train on 1-frame until the training loss converges, then finetune 4-frames with the same config and loading the 1-frame checkpoint via `load_checkpoint` in config file.
-4-frame finetuning needs much less iterations (~10% of 1-frame setting is sufficient).
+Train on 1-frame until the training loss converges, then finetune on 4-frames with the same config, from the 1-frame checkpoint via setting `load_checkpoint` in config file.
+4-frame finetuning needs much less iterations (~10% of 1-frame setting is sufficient) since most of the knowledge is learned in the 1-frame setting.

 ###  📈 Experiment Logging and Visualising